 Students are personally responsible for obtaining their own supplies and equipment for all classes including Production (such as drafting equipment, shop hand tools and drawing and design supplies), as well as required (or recommended) textbooks for courses.
 Expenditures will be heaviest during the first year, as students make major investments in equipment that they will use for the rest of their professional careers.
-Students not already owning some of the necessary equipment and supplies needed should be prepared to spend \$700 to \$1000 or more during the early part of their first year.
+Students not already owning some of the necessary equipment and supplies needed should be prepared to spend \$850 to \$1200 or more during the early part of their first year.
+Respirator purchasing and fit-testing is conducted annually on-campus for programs that require respirators.